RainVaporeon/MobKillTrackerV2/README.md

 You may see the API calls in API.java; the mod calls for data exactly 5 times per session (and extra 5 every time you recollect API)

 ## Debug commands
-Command is always /mkt-debug (or /mktd for short)
+Command is always /mkt-debug (or /mktd for short) (Only use if you know what you are doing!!!
+Log spammy!!!)

 Commands are as follows: